amarh/openPLM/docs/en/user/tuto_1_main_funct.rst

 * Document

-The parts and documents are named according to the following convention :
+The parts and documents are named according to the following convention:
 *type//ref//rev//name*

 * *type* refer to the type of the object